Suze Orman Warns Retirees About Claiming Benefits at 62

 You’ve worked hard enough.
 You’ve paid your dues.
 Now it’s your time to relax and collect what’s rightfully yours, right?

-According to finance expert Suze Orman, claiming benefits early could be a costly mistake.
-Her consistent advice: if you’re in good health and financially stable, wait until you reach your Full Retirement Age (FRA) before filing, and ideally delay all the way to 70.
+Finance expert Suze Orman has a clear answer: not so fast.
+Claiming benefits early is, in her view, one of the costliest mistakes a retiree can make.
+Her consistent advice is to wait until you reach your Full Retirement Age (FRA) before filing, and ideally delay all the way to 70 if you’re in good health and financially stable.
 For most workers born in 1960 or later, FRA is 67.

 A structured infographic outlining three steps to retirement readiness: calculating savings, understanding social security timing, and balancing annual expenditures against income.